artoo-corporation/D2-Python/README.md

    - `402` → surfaced as `D2PlanLimitError` (e.g., tool or feature limit)
    - `403` with `detail: quota_apps_exceeded` → account has reached the maximum number of apps; upgrade or delete unused apps

-Telemetry note
-- “Auto-configured” means: if the OpenTelemetry SDK and the OTLP HTTP exporter are present, D2 turns on metrics automatically; otherwise it does nothing and your app continues normally (no crashes).
+## 📊 Telemetry & analytics

+D2 pushes useful telemetry without demanding extra wiring:

-- Where metrics go: to your OTLP collector (URL via `OTEL_EXPORTER_OTLP_ENDPOINT`).
+- **Metrics** land in your OTLP collector (respecting `OTEL_EXPORTER_OTLP_ENDPOINT`).
+Latency, decision counts, JWKS rotation, polling health—it’s all there.
-- Where usage events go: to D2 Cloud (when `D2_TOKEN` is set), for product analytics/quotas.
+- **Usage events** go to the D2 Cloud ingest endpoint whenever `D2_TOKEN` is set.
+Every event is tagged with tool id, policy etag, service name, and the exact denial reason if there was one.
-- D2_TELEMETRY modes:
+- **D2_TELEMETRY modes**
-  - `off`: no metrics, no usage events
+  - `off` – nothing leaves the process
-  - `metrics`: only OTLP metrics (no usage events)
+  - `metrics` – OTLP only
-  - `usage`: only usage events to D2 Cloud (no OTLP metrics)
+  - `usage` – cloud events only
-  - `all` (default): both; metrics still no-op if exporter libs aren’t installed
+  - `all` (default) – both; metrics still no-op if the exporter libs aren’t installed

-> Metrics API scopes: If you call any Cloud metrics endpoints (future feature), the token must include scope `metrics.read`. `admin` alone will not satisfy strict scope checks.
+- Exporter failures never bubble up—worst case we drop the event and keep your app running.

+> If/when metrics APIs arrive in the control plane, tokens will need the `metrics.read` scope alongside `admin`.

 ### Telemetry & privacy
-- Default: `D2_TELEMETRY=all` (metrics + usage).
-Set `D2_TELEMETRY=off` to disable everything.
-- Usage events are only sent in Cloud mode (`D2_TOKEN` set).
-Local mode never sends usage.
+- Local mode is completely offline.
+Usage events only flow in Cloud mode.
-- Metrics auto-init is safe: if your app already configured an OpenTelemetry provider, D2 will not override it.
+- Already configured an OpenTelemetry provider?
+D2 leaves it alone.
-- If OTLP exporter libs are not installed, metrics are a no-op.
-- ANSI ColorFormatter used by the CLI is cosmetic; the library itself does not force colored logging.
-- User identifiers: Any `user_id` you pass to `d2.set_user()` may be included as-is in cloud usage events (e.g., `authz_decision`, `denied_reason`).
-Hash or pseudonymize if you don’t want to send real IDs.
+- User identifiers you pass into `set_user()` appear as-is in denial events.
+Hash or pseudonymise if that matters for your compliance story.
+- ANSI colour in the CLI is just cosmetic; the library logs plain text.

 ---